Precision Mental Health Care Guided By Your Story, Values, & Goals

 -

 Parenting is difficult when life is so busy.
 I provide 50 minute sessions with parents/caregivers of children of all ages (including adult children) focused on addressing behavioral concerns, improving relationships, and making communication easier.
-I have particular interest in working with parents of children who are leaving home for college or private boarding schools.
+I have particular interest in working with parents of children who struggle with impulsivity and relationships.

 -